-&lt;sup>15 Focus evaluates the program using both a modified total resource cost (TRC) test and an expanded TRC test.
-The modified TRC test takes into account energy savings and avoided emissions of regulated air pollutants, and it energy savings on the electric side, it cost an average of 3.8 cents per kilowatt-hour (Cost of Conserved Energy).
+into consideration.
+For 2013, the program evaluator for Focus conducted a cost-benefit analysis, and concluded that for every dollar spent, societal benefits valued at \$3.41 are achieved.
+In order to realize energy savings on the electric side, it cost an average of 1.5 cents per kilowatt-hour (Cost of Conserved Energy).
 Only savings that the evaluator attributes to Focus program implementation are counted in these analyses.
 This continual evaluation process allows the Focus program to follow the objective of creating cost-effective reduction in energy use and demand that would not have occurred had the program not existed.

 Focus spending in 2013 was substantially higher than in 2012 because there were unspent dollars in 2012 carried over into 2013.
 2012 spending was impacted by the final steps in the transition to a new program administrator, new program implementers and new program designs.
 2014 Focus expenditures are anticipated to decrease from 2013 expenditures as carry-over dollars from previous years will largely have been spent in 2013.
 Over 2015-2020, expenditures are held constant as reductions in energy use and increased rates have had opposing effects on utility operating revenues.
-In the first quadrennial planning process, the Commission set annual energy and demand goals for the Focus program at 10 percent above achievement in calendar year 2009.
-Energy and demand achievement forecasts are held constant at these levels from 2015-2020.
+In the second quadrennial planning process, the Commission set annual energy and demand goals for the quadrennium at 15 percent above expected achievement over the first quadrennium.
+Energy and demand achievement forecasts for 2015 through 2020 are held constant at one-fourth of the four-year goals set in the second quadrennial process.

 Given the large scale of Focus and utility energy efficiency expenditures, when forecasting energy and demand savings it is essential to include program savings from both utility and statewide expenditures.
 As part of this SEA, a forecast of energy and demand savings was prepared by Commission staff for utility energy efficiency expenditures.
-MGE, SWL&P, WEPCO, WPL, WPSC, NSPW, WPPI, and DPC all provide additional energy efficiency services.
+MGE, SWL&P, WEPCO, WP&L, WPSC, NSPW, WPPI, and DPC all provide additional energy efficiency services.
 Some of the expenditures for these utility energy efficiency services include educational and behavior-based activities that do not have quantifiable savings.
-Figure 17, Figure 18, and Figure 19 provide forecasts through 2020 in terms of expenditures and first-year annual energy and demand savings.
+Figures 17, 18, and 19 provide forecasts through 2020 in terms of expenditures and first-year annual energy and demand savings.
+22

-Voluntary utility energy efficiency expenditures will experience a decrease in program size in 2014.
-After 2013, the WPSC territory-wide energy efficiency programs will end, explaining most of the large drop in utility expenditures.
+Voluntary utility energy efficiency expenditures experienced a decrease in program size in 2014.
+After 2013, the WPSC territory-wide energy efficiency programs ended, explaining most of the large drop in utility expenditures.
 Inflation counts for the slight rebound in utility expenditures after 2014.